yeop-sang/geniblocks_korean/readme.md

-# GeniBlocks
+# Geniventure / GeniBlocks
 [![Build Status](https://travis-ci.org/concord-consortium/geniblocks.svg?branch=master)](https://travis-ci.org/concord-consortium/geniblocks)

-This repo contains the React-based `Geniverse-2.0` project, as well as an independent collection of small, modular React components (`GeniBlocks`) that can be used as building blocks for other genetics-based applications.
+This repository contains the React-based `Geniventure` project, as well as an independent collection of small, modular React components (`GeniBlocks`) that can be used as building blocks for other genetics-based applications.

 ### GeniBlocks components

-The `GeniBlocks` components are a collection of "dumb" (mostly) stateless views that render entirely based on their properties, and output events that an outside container or application can handle.
+The `GeniBlocks` components are a collection of "dumb" (sometimes) stateless views that render entirely based on their properties, and output events that an outside container or application can handle.
 As such, many of the views can be written as [Stateless functional components](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components).